RitikDiyundi/Library-Fullstack/README.md

 ## Install Node
 Node is the the runtime environment for executing JavaScript code from the command-line.
 By using Node, you can create any type of application using JavaScript including server-side / backend applications.

-In this course, we'll use Node to run applications that we develop using TypeScript and React.

-> Note: This course has been tested with Node 16.17.0.
-We will install this version.

 1. In your web browser, visit https://nodejs.org/download/release/v16.17.0/

 2. Select the **Windows Installer (.msi)** for your system (32-bit or 64-bit)